skijit/notes/programming/docker/practical-docker.md

 - `docker exec -ti MyHumanReadableContainerName ./bin/sh`: execute a command inside a container
   - starts a shell
   - you can make changes here, but when you stop the container, the changes are gone
+  - remember the container is capable of running other processes, so when you exec, you run a different process in there
+  - other examples:
+    - `docker exec -it -e VAR=1 ubuntu_bash bash`: set an environment variable and run bash on container `ubuntu_bash`
 - `docker run --name MyHumanReadableContainerName -v /some/host-based-nginx.conf:/etc/nginx/nginx.conf:ro -p 80:80 nginx:1.10.2-alpine`
   - volume mounting
     - You can do this with individual files (above) or map directories: